Extend the Life and Usability of Aging Desktops with Optimization

 Unlike other process management and optimization solutions, the Stratusphere UX Process Optimization feature requires zero additional resources.
-The feature is built into the Stratusphere Connector ID Key in-guest agent; customers who already love Stratusphere for its user experience monitoring and diagnostics capabilities will enjoy process optimization without additional overhead.
-Similarly, the feature is extremely easy to install and configure—simply set-and-forget-it, with granular and powerful deployment options; the feature can be installed with laser focus by user, group, department or machine type.
+The feature is built into the Stratusphere Connector ID Key in-guest agent.
+IT staff can utilize this feature without additional overhead.
+Process Optimization is also easy to deploy and configure.
+With granular and powerful deployment options, the feature can be installed with laser focus by user, group, department or machine type.

 |Lessen effects of CPU-intensive applications||Reduce slow and unresponsive applications by de-prioritizing applications that are not in-focus by the end user.
 Elevate in-focus application where appropriate.|

 |Extend life of older PCs||Extend the life and usefulness of older hardware as new applications are introduced, or you need to stretch your PC budget further.|